codex-team/hawk.php/README.md

 ### Enable handlers

-If you want to catch error automatically then run the following command with boolean params to enable some handlers.
+If you want to catch error automatically run the following command with boolean params to enable some handlers.

 ```php
 \Hawk\HawkCatcher::enableHandlers(